awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 1. In the **Create Security Group** dialog box, specify a name and description for your new security group\.
 Select your VPC from the **VPC** list\.

 1. The **Inbound** tab is populated with the rules from your EC2\-Classic security group\.
 You can modify the rules as required\.
 In the **Outbound** tab, a rule that allows all outbound traffic has automatically been created for you\.
-For more information about modifying security group rules, see [Amazon EC2 Security Groups for Linux Instances](ec2-security-groups.md)\.
+For more information about modifying security group rules, see [Amazon EC2 security groups for Linux instances](ec2-security-groups.md)\.
 **Note**
 If you've defined a rule in your EC2\-Classic security group that references another security group, you will not be able to use the same rule in your VPC security group\.
 Modify the rule to reference a security group in the same VPC\.